โ† all work

 A new studio that needed to look like it meant it

-Antoine Dixon-Bellot and Kevin Harvey started BlackWater Pictures to make films with a particular kind of weight to them.
-They came to us before the first festival run, which is the right time to get a brand sorted: early enough that every poster, title card and crew shirt could pull in the same direction from day one.
+Antoine Dixon-Bellot and Kevin Harvey started BlackWater Pictures to make films with a certain weight to them.
+They came to us before the first festival run.
+That is the right moment to settle a brand, early enough that every poster, title card and crew shirt pulls the same direction from day one.

 A production company brand has an unusual job.
 It cannot shout, because the films are the stars.
-It has to sit on a poster next to wildly different artwork, film after film, and still feel like the same studio every time.
+It has to sit on a poster next to wildly different artwork, film after film, and still read as the same studio every single time.

 So we built something quiet and structural.
-A single shape, a strict monochrome palette, and a framing system that does the recognising so the logo does not have to.
+A single shape.
+A strict monochrome palette.
+A framing system that does the recognising, so the logo never has to.

-A triangle, a body of water, and a single sail
+A triangle, a body of water, a single sail

 The BlackWater Pictures logo, an abstract triangle with still water and a small sail